IMF urges BOJ to stand ready to ease if inflation cools further

 Japan’s economy is projected to expand 0.6 percent this year and 1.0 percent in 2016, the IMF said, revising down its forecasts for both years by 0.2 percentage point each from July.

-The pick-up in growth reflects rising real wages, higher equity prices due to the BOJ’s stimulus program and the support corporate profits will get from lower oil and commodity costs, it said.
+The pick-up in growth reflects rising real wages, higher equity prices due to the BOJ’s stimulus programme and the support corporate profits will get from lower oil and commodity costs, it said.

 Japan’s economy contracted in April-June and analysts expect growth to stagnate, or even shrink again, in the third quarter as weaker Chinese demand weighs on already sluggish exports and factory output.